Welcome to Raindance. Welcome to Disruptive Filmmaking!

 11:45 – 1:00 p.m.
 Making the movie

 Making movies is not complicated.
-It is hard work.
-Raindance founder Elliot Grove explains how movies are produced and will explain dozens of shooting tips that will save you money and make it easier to get your movie made.
+But it’s hard work.
+Elliot Grove explains how today, everyone must act like a producer.
+There will be a tonne of RAW TALENT in this seminar, enough to finance and crew up a movie!
+In this segment, get producing tools & shooting tips to save you money and make it easier to get your movie made.

 - Guerilla filmmaking demystified